morfyum/wintoolps/README.md

 # wintoolps
 Tools for Windows 10.
-Easy way to automation activation Windows 10 for FREE without install additional software.
+Easy way to manage your system!

 ## MAGYAR
 ### HOW IT WORKS